Your Securities Account

 Arbitration is a way of resolving a dispute by impartial persons who know about the areas of controversy.
 Arbitration of securities cases has proven to be a quicker and less expensive way to resolve disputes than lawsuits.
 Arbitration decisions are final.
 That is, the decision can be reviewed by a court only on a very limited basis.
 The arbitration proceeding must be initiated within 6 years or within the time required by state or federal statutes of limitation, whichever is shorter.

 In an arbitration proceeding, you are not required to have an attorney, but may have one if you wish.
 There are usually three arbitrators, the majority of which are not affiliated with the securities industry.
 The arbitrators do not give a written opinion explaining their decision the way courts do, so you will not be given a reason for the decision.
 Although this can be unnerving to the losing party, the lack of written opinions is one of the big factors contributing to the efficiency of the arbitration system.
 The biggest practical difference between arbitration and the courts is that arbitrators sit in equity.
 That means that they resolve the dispute on what seems to them to be fair, based on the standards of practice of the investment community, the expectations of the parties when the securities transactions were made, and on common sense.

-of The Missouri Securities Division is a division of the Office of the Secretary of State.
-The Securities Division registers securities and licenses the individuals who sell them.
-The staff of the Division is available to answer questions, receive complaints or check licenses and disciplinary history between the hours of 8:00 a.m. and 5:00 p.m.
+The Missouri Securities Division is a division of the Office of the Secretary of State.
+The Securities Division registers securities and registers the individuals who sell them.
+The staff of the Division is available to answer questions, receive complaints or check registrations and disciplinary history between the hours of 8:00 a.m. and 5:00 p.m.
 The office is located in Room 229 of the James C. Kirkpatrick State Information Center in Jefferson City.